Glossary

 Workpiece

-A piece of material that is to be secured in a fixture and machined into the final part.
-The workpiece can be a sheet, a standard extruded shape (solid bar, hollow tube, or shaped beam), a custom extrusion, or any prefabricated part such as a casting or forging.
+A piece of material that is secured in a fixture and machined into the final part.
+The workpiece is often cut from a larger piece of stock material and can be a sheet (blank), a standard extruded shape (solid bar, hollow tube, or shaped beam), a custom extrusion, or any prefabricated part such as a casting or forging.
 Each workpiece shape has certain dimensions that are used in planning the machining operations.

 Workpiece - Flat sheet